24

 What are Strings in Java?

-In Java, String does not identify as a datatype.
+String in Java does not identify as a datatype.
 It identifies as a class, a fundamental data type in Java.
-Any programmer can create a String by instantiating the String class situated in Java. lang package.
-The Java string methods assist in generating some methods and construction for creating, manipulating, and searching a String.
+Any programmer can create a String in Java by instantiating the String class situated in Java. lang package.
+The string in Java methods assists in generating some methods and construction for creating, manipulating, and searching a String.
 The objects of string functions in Java are immutable.

 Example: